wingbladedota/git-it-challenge/readme.txt

 We're living in an infernocracy.
+Things are not the way they ought to be.